Creating Your First Website

 Build it and they will come….
 Not quite!
 At the end of the day, your website should be a tool that generates leads and helps you with your sales process, but you will still have to work to drive traffic to your site.
 A website can help you look more credible, and it can automate a lot of your business process.
 Being found on Google is critical for a lot of companies, but for a new website, being found online is a process that can take time.

-Being found on Google and ranking well is a great reason to have a web developer who also understands Google’s Standards.
+Being found on Google and ranking well is a great reason to have a web developer who also understands Google’s Standards (this company has clients in many Provinces as providing International services).
 While an amateur website or a website done by an agency that does not know anything about Standards will still be indexed, you’ll get a boost right off the bat with one that has been designed around the standards that Google has published and that is fast.
 Huge file-size images are a big no-no and you’ll want to make sure they are optimized.

 Based On An Article By Dominick Blais